f5devcentral/xcedgedemoguide/README.rst

 .. figure:: ./assets/test-kiosk_0_2.png

 Update the DNS server on your Kiosk VM, use the AppStack IP address.
-In a real scenario, you can use the DNS server on AppStack during network outages when working in offline mode
+In a real scenario, you can use the DNS server on AppStack during network outages when working in offline mode.

 .. figure:: ./assets/test-kiosk_0_3.png